Introduction

 Production Keys (Live)

-For production environments, use keys that start withlp_live_
+For production environments, use keys that start withlp_live_:

 - Full access to real data